davidmreed/ktema-org-zola/_drafts/wage-transparency-colorado-beyond.md

 > **Important disclaimer**: I am not an attorney.
 This is not legal advice.

-One of the legal innovations I'm most fond of in my home state of Colorado is the [Equal Pay for Equal Work Act](https://cdle.colorado.gov/equalpaytransparency).
-This law has a number of provisions, but one of the most visible and broadly impactful is the requirement of _salary transparency_.
+One of the legal features I'm most fond of in my home state of Colorado is the [Equal Pay for Equal Work Act](https://cdle.colorado.gov/equalpaytransparency).
+This law has a number of provisions, but one of the most broadly visible is the requirement of _salary transparency_. **Companies are required to include a good-faith salary range, along with descriptions of benefits and bonuses, in every job posting that can hire in Colorado, even if the company is not located in Colorado.** This is a really, really good thing for job-seekers, especially those who are entering the technology industry for the first time and/or come from underrepresented backgrounds.
+Transparency helps ensure that less-well-connected and less-experienced members of the community are valued appropriately for their work.
+It's also a simple, pragmatic step to ensure that job-seekers can locate open roles that are compatible with their expectations.

 The critical passages from the Rules established by Colorado's Department of Labor and Employment run like this: